gminova/news-watcher/README.md

 get a personalized news feed.
 The app will periodically scan a central pool of news, pulling stories from news service providers._

+## Tech stack
+1. Node.js + Express for server
+2. AWS for deployment